BREATHE. TRUST. LET GO

 Practicum Graduate Student

-Greg is currently completing his Master of Counselling Psychology at Yorkville University, and previously completed a Bachelor of Science (Major in Psychology) at Dalhousie University.
+Greg is currently completing his Master of Counselling Psychology at Yorkville University, under the clinical supervision of Samantha Nickerson, and previously completed a Bachelor of Science (Major in Psychology) at Dalhousie University.

 Samantha Davis